husayt/josediazgonzalez.com/_posts/2010-10-30-fahad-ibnay-heylaal-creator-of-croogo-cms.markdown

     - cms
     - cakephp 1.3
   layout: post
+  description: What does Fahad think about Croogo, CakePHP, and the CakePHP community in general?
 ---

 I'd like to take a few posts to highlight those non-CakeDC and non-Core developers I feel have done a major service to the community in some fashion.
 If you fit the bill - I've yet to contact more than a handful of people - feel free to send me a message via twitter, github, email etc.